fenwick67/bumbler/README.md

 # bumbler

-A DIY barebones CMS for photos or whatever
+A DIY barebones CMS for photos or blog posts or whatever

 Runs like a desktop app or as a local webserver, builds out to static files